 “People with a multitude of medical ailments need answers, they do not deserve to be kept in pain when there are solutions, and those answers are needed sooner rather than later from those with responsibility for drugs policy in Gibraltar,” he said. “‘But organised crime cannot be allowed to continue being Gibraltar’s de facto drug regulators.”
 There are online weed store and websites where you can get weed delivered these days.

 ‘Mr Alvarez said that, excellent as it was to see medicinal cannabis supported by an overwhelming majority of GBC Poll participants, it is by no means the whole picture.
+Also, you could check here, for medical cbd products, which could help in immediate pain relief.

 “It falls short.
 There are still many others in our community that, in one way or another, are being harmed by a system which punishes rather than supports,” he said.
 “We will continue to insist: a regulatory system customised to Gibraltar’s needs must still be instituted.
 Government and the GHA must take control away from the criminals.
 It is nothing less than wrong and immoral to look the other way on this.
 To participate only in fighting for partial measures which help one sector, whilst choosing to look away from others is unkind and morally incoherent.”